XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

 ## Preparation
 The following authentications need to be set up and added to repository Secrets.
 ### GEE Authentication with Google Service Account
 To access data from GEE API, Google Service Account is used to authenticate to Earth Engine.
-To do so, follow the [guide of create service account](https://developers.google.com/earth-engine/guides/service_account) and complete the steps below:
+To do so, follow the [guide to create a service account](https://developers.google.com/earth-engine/guides/service_account) and complete the steps below:
   1. Create a Google Cloud Project
   2. Choose the created project and create a Service Account
   3. Create a private key for the Service Account and download the JSON key file
   4. Register your service account for use with the Earth Engine API.
-  5. Save the JSON key content as a repo secrete with the Name of GEE_AUTH under the repo Settings
+  5. Save the JSON key content as a repo secret with the Name of GEE_AUTH under the repo Settings
   6. Configure authorizing credentials in definitions.py

 ### Google Drive API Authentication